-The settlement of Kaymoor was founded by the Low Moor Iron Company in the late 1890’s and became one of the most productive mining operations in the New River Gorge.
+The settlement of Kaymoor was founded by the Low Moor Iron Company in the late 1890s and became one of the most productive mining operations in the New River Gorge.
 Kaymoor was actually two mines and four towns, with town development at the canyon top and bottom.
-Named after a combination of James Kay, a company official, and Low Moor, a Virginia iron company, the town prospered in coke production.
+Named after a combination of James Kay, a company official, and Low Moor, the Virginia-based iron company, the town prospered in coke production.
 In 1925, business misfortunes forced Low Moor to sell Kaymoor to the Berwind-White Coal Mining Company.
 Thereafter, Kaymoor coal traveled the globe, much of it fueling U.S. Navy ships.
-Moreover, Kaymoor’s rich coal and plentiful supply of coke ovens allowed the canyon town to thrive.
+Kaymoor’s rich coal and plentiful supply of coke ovens allowed the canyon town to thrive.

 Used extensively by iron furnaces, coke was highly marketable.
 It was made by loading coal through the top of an oven, where it was sealed and burned for several days.
 This allowed the volatiles, or impurities, to burn away, leaving high-carbon coke.
 This process made the coal lighter and cheaper to ship.
-According to George Torok, most coke was produced near the mines in beehive ovens.
-Made of stone or brick, the ovens were arranged in banks or rows along railroad tracks (Torok, A Guide to Historical Coal Towns of the Big Sandy River Valley, 93).
+Most coke produced near the mines was fired in beehive ovens.
+Made of stone or brick, the ovens were arranged in banks or rows along railroad tracks.
 As such, Kaymoor bottoms were lined with coke ovens and trains ready to make a profit.

-During its peak in the 1920’s, Kaymoor employed more than 800 coal miners and burnt unrecorded amounts of coke in its 200 furnaces.
+During its peak in the 1920’s, Kaymoor employed more than 800 coal miners and fired unprecedented amounts of coke in its 200 furnaces.
 Although Kaymoor Two closed in 1926, the more productive Kaymoor One thrived for 63 years after its foundation.
-From 1900 to 1962, miners produced 16,904,321 tons of coal from Kaymoor One (“Kaymoor,” nps.gov).
+From 1900 to 1962, miners produced 16,904,321 tons of coal from Kaymoor One.
 With its once-rich coal seams depleted, Kaymoor One Mine finally closed for good in 1962.
 Today Kaymoor is abandoned and overtaken by wilderness.
 The foundations of structures remain, but little can be seen underneath the vegetation.
 The National Park Service at the New River Gorge is working on refurbishing the site.
 Today, there are hiking paths throughout the area that visitors can access if they wish to see the location or read about some of the history.
 Please note that the mines themselves have been sealed off and are inaccessible.